francisquinha/pencil/ESOF-docs/SoftwareRequirementsSpecification.md

 1. Being able to distribute Pencil2D for all operative systems.
 2. Bug fixes and general code improvement.

-As it was already mentioned before there isn't a clear neither concrete idea on what particular feature it's being planned to be added.
+As it was already mentioned before there isn't a clear idea on what particular feature it's being planned to be added.
+ One can only get an hint from the [TODO list] (https://github.com/pencil2d/pencil/blob/master/TODO.md) and the [Issues tracker] (https://github.com/pencil2d/pencil/issues).

 This is an open-source project even though its creator didn't want to shape it in another person's vision, it does not exclude the fact that it's not open for new ideas that might come up.